StefanoCecere/awesome-opensource-unity/README.md

 ## Open Source Packages
 ### 2D
 - [Unity2D-Components](https://github.com/cmilr/Unity2D-Components) - A constantly evolving array of Unity C# components for 2D games, including classes for pixel art cameras, events & messaging, saving & loading game data, collision handlers, object pools, and more.
-- [DeadSimple-Pixel-Perfect-Camera](https://github.com/cmilr/DeadSimple-Pixel-Perfect-Camera) - An exceedingly easy-to-use pixel perfect orthographic camera script for 2D scenes in Unity.
-Punch in a few specs and you've got a working pixel perfect camera.
-It's that easy
 - [StaticBluredScreen](https://github.com/mob-sakai/StaticBluredScreen) - Non-realtime (=static) screen blur for Unity.
 Easy to use background for dialogs
 - [AtlasImage](https://github.com/mob-sakai/AtlasImage) - AtlasImage is a graphic component use SpriteAtlas for uGUI.
 In addition, add useful sprite selector and border editor to the inspector
 - [SpriteDicing](https://github.com/Elringus/SpriteDicing) - Extension for Unity game engine to work with diced sprites